mmbman/Katagiri/1987-01-10-Dogen-Four-Points.md

 So practice is human action, but that human action is very *refined*.
 That’s why in Japanese we call it [*shigyo*]. [*Shigyo*] means refined action. (*Transcriber’s Note:* I don’t seem to have the correct word in Japanese.
 It sounds like “shi - go”.)

-Dogen Zenji [says it] like this: “The buddha way is to make myriad dharmas exist in the realization.”
+Dōgen Zenji [says it] like this: “The buddha way is to make myriad dharmas exist in the realization.”
 “In the realization” means in the realization of the oneness, unity.
 “The buddha way” means the true reality of your life.
 Relating with all other beings: that is the buddha way.
 You cannot think your life separate from all other beings.
 If you want to think of your life, you have to think your life *with* other beings.
 That is called *buddha way*, we say.
 Universal life.

 The buddha way is to make myriad dharmas exist in the realization of the unity.
 That means everything is one.
 That means you should taste the teaching of impermanence, or no substantiality.
 Which means everything is one.